gatapia/picnet_pbi_cli/readme.md

 `pbi export -d <source-dir> -f <pbix-filename> -m <data-model>`
 Where:
 - source-dir [optional="src"]: the name of the directory to extract the pbix contents into
 - pbix-filename [required]: the name of the file to import.
-If omitted then the single pbix file in the current directory is assumed.
-Otherwise an error will be displayed.
 - data-model [optional="default"]: the data model to use

 This command creates a `pbix` file from the specified `source-dir`.
 This file can then be edited in Power BI Desktop.